playbenny/benny_manual/docs/installation.md

     },
     ```

 - **Hardware Recording** in order to be able to record directly from external hardware benny has to create a few objects in the max patch.
 These use a tiny bit of CPU.
-If you have lots of channels of external hardware and are struggling for CPU then adding the following to userconfig.json might make a small difference:
+If you have lots of channels of external hardware and are struggling for CPU then unticking the ui preferences setting ```json"ENABLE_RECORD_HARDWARE"``` might help a little.

-    ```json
-    "ENABLE_RECORD_HARDWARE" : 0,
-    ```
+- If you are on a very high DPI screen you can increase ```json"CLICK_BUFFER_SCALEDOWN"``` from its default of 2, which will slightly reduce the cpu cost of full screen redraws when they happen.

 ## Installation Troubleshooting FAQ